merkle-open/request-registry/core/README.md

 ## Endpoint observing

-Invalidating the cache using `clearCache` will internaly trigger a clearCache event.
+Invalidating the cache using `refresh` will internaly trigger a refresh event.
 To subscribe to the initial data load and updates after a clear cache it is possible to observe an endpoint:

 ```js